hariarasu/Guest_Room_Booking_Application/README.md

 This is an MERN Application for room booking service.
 It provides a platform for users to book their rooms and view booking details.
 Admins can manage their rooms and see their booked rooms.

 ## User Roles
+ 1. Admin: The Admin can manage all the rooms like update and delete rooms.
+Can view booking status of all rooms.
- 1. Admin: The Admin role manage their rooms like add, edit, delete rooms and view booking status of their rooms.
+ 1. Owner: The Owner can manage their rooms like add, edit, delete rooms and view booking status of their rooms.
- 2. Customer: The Customer role can add new bookings, view the status and history of their bookings.
+ 2. Customer: The Customer can make new bookings, view the status and history of their bookings.

 ## Features
 - Authentication